 Skip to main content

-Routing rules allow you to automatically assign reviews to specific users or teams based on conditions.
+Routing rules allow you to automatically assign reviews to specific reviewers based on conditions.
 This guide explains how to create and manage routing rules.

 Overview